TapfererToaster/Grimorium-de-spiritum-mechanicus/Network/IPv4.md

 ![[VLSM Network.png]]

 The order in which the subnets should be assigned is:
-1. Assign the largest sunnet at the start of the address block
+1. Assign the largest subnet at the start of the address block
 2. Assign the second-largest subnet after it
 3. Repeat the process until all subnets have been assigned